kovidgoyal/calibre/local-agent.md

 ## Verification Pipeline
 Before declaring a task complete, you must follow this exact verification lifecycle:
 1. Run the local **Build Command** to guarantee zero compilation or compilation-stage type errors.
-2. Run the local **Test Command** targeted at the modified module to prevent regressions.
+2. Run the local **Test Command**
-3. If errors occur, analyze the stdout logs completely before writing a fix.
+3. If errors occur, analyze the output logs completely before writing a fix.
 Do not guess.
 4. Run `ruff check --fix` on yout changed python files to ensure your generated code is pep8 compliant